Leroy Keith (Criminal)

 Parole Granted

-Leroy Keith is released on parole after serving time for previous murders.
+Leroy Keith is released on parole after serving time for murder.

 Murder of Coburn Von Gunten

-Keith kills Coburn Von Gunten during a robbery attempt in Youngstown, Ohio.
+Keith shoots and kills Coburn Von Gunten during a robbery attempt.

 Trial Begins

-Leroy Keith's trial begins, leading to his conviction for murder.
+Leroy Keith's trial begins after his capture for the murders.

 Convicted and Sentenced

-Keith is found guilty and sentenced to death after a 13-day trial.
+Keith is found guilty and sentenced to death.

 Execution

-Leroy Keith is executed by electrocution at Sing Sing Prison.
+Leroy Keith is executed by electric chair at Sing Sing Prison.